zacanger/niddesa/text/generated-translations/cullaniddesa/11-chinese-google.md

 of samsara, sentient beings are abided, stopped, stuck, entered, stained, and turned their hearts toward them.
 "For those who are standing in the flow.

-"[World Zun: "Ge Bo!"]": """Ge Bo", the world-zun called the Brahman by his name.
+"[Blessed One: "Ge Bo!"]": """Ge Bo", the world-zun called the Brahman by his name.
 "World-zun", this is a respectful synonym... (abbreviated) Anli (pseudonym) who testified, that is, the world-zun." is [世尊: "Ge wave!"]